loader image

 • Crackling or popping sounds

-These symptoms often worsen suddenly when the wax fully blocks the canal.
+Symptoms often worsen suddenly when the canal becomes fully blocked.

 Why Hard Impacted Ear Wax Is So Difficult to Remove

-Hard impacted wax is challenging because of how it behaves inside the ear.
+Hard impacted ear wax is difficult to remove because of its density and position inside the ear canal.

 1. It Adheres to the Ear Canal

-Hard wax sticks to the skin and does not loosen easily.
+Hard wax sticks firmly to the delicate skin of the ear canal.

 2. Drops Often Fail

-The core of the wax plug remains solid.
+The centre of the wax plug often remains solid and compact.

-Trying to remove hard wax at home can:
+Trying to remove hardened wax at home can cause harm.

 4. Syringing Is Often Ineffective